arabold/serverless-sentry-plugin/README.md

 ## Version History

+### 2.3.0

+- Added configuration validation.
+Serverless will now warn if you pass an invalid configuration value in `custom.sentry`.

 ### 2.2.0

 - Added `captureUncaughtException` configuration option.
 This already exists in `serverless-sentry-lib` but was never exposed in the plugin.